$571,322Average Value$347Average Price per Sq Ft61Homes For Sale

 Mild temperatures and plenty of rain

-Outdoorsy folk hike, bike, fish and camp in mountains and on beaches
+Residents can hike, bike and fish in the mountains and on beaches

-Scenic hikes and lookouts are along U.S. Route 101, including Arch Rock State Park, Oregon's Natural Bridges and Thomas Creek Bridge.
+Scenic hikes and lookouts along U.S. Route 101 include Arch Rock State Park, Oregon's Natural Bridges and Thomas Creek Bridge.
 "There's tons of hiking, biking and mountain biking in the area," Watwood says.
-Harris Beach State Park has camping, RV parking and beach shoreline access.
-He says that within an hour's drive north or south, "there are probably 10 rivers phenomenal for fishing for steelhead trout, salmon, and bass."
-Azalea Park, named for the dedication to growing azaleas in the city, has a bandshell, playground, fields for sports and a disc golf course.
+Harris Beach State Park has camping, RV parking and beach access.
+Within an hour's drive north or south, he says, "there are probably 10 rivers phenomenal for fishing for steelhead trout, salmon and bass."
+Azalea Park has a bandshell, playground, sports fields and a disc golf course.
 Over Memorial Day Weekend, the park hosts the Azalea Festival with a parade, activities and live music.

 Harris Beach State Park is a popular recreation site for people and their pets in Brookings.